aws/aws-cdk-go/awscdk/cloudassemblyschema/README.md

 ## Versioning

-The schema version is specified in the [`cloud-assembly.version.json`](./schema/cloud-assembly.schema.json) file, under the `version` property.
+The schema version is specified my the major version of the package release.
 It follows semantic versioning, but with a small twist.

 When we add instructions to the assembly, they are reflected in the manifest file and the *json-schema* accordingly.
 Every such instruction, is crucial for ensuring the correct deployment behavior.
 This means that to properly deploy a cloud assembly, consumers must be aware of every such instruction modification.

 For this reason, every change to the schema, even though it might not strictly break validation of the *json-schema* format, is considered `major` version bump.
+All changes that do not impact the schema are considered a `minor` version bump.

 ## How to consume